 One particularly nice feature that you don’t see on many coops, is that handles have been built into the frame on the front and back to enable you to move it around your garden.
 These can make life much easier if you want to move the chickens somewhere more sheltered in winter or give them somewhere a little greener to forage once they have turned their pen into a barren mudbath.

-You can’t help but like this coop, it has a rustic charm, symmetry and lots of interesting little features like the diamond in the centre of the roof’s apex, an overhanging pitch, eyebrow-shaped handles and triangular patterned ventilation holes.
+You can’t help but like the Cottage Chicken House, it has a rustic charm, symmetry and lots of interesting little features like the diamond in the centre of the roof’s apex, an overhanging pitch, eyebrow-shaped handles and triangular patterned ventilation holes.
 At the same time, viewed straight on, with the pophole open, it looks like a sort of wooden Angry Bird.

 Although the coop looks great in natural wood, it can be tinted or painted to match the colour scheme of your garden or blend in with painted fencing or sheds.